2021-FIIT-Bc-projects/BP-Kretinin-Topic_modeling/README.md

 User Manual
 --------

+**Notice:** For testing there are trained models (/models folder), so user can start from **Step 2**.

 1) First, user has to train LDA model, what can be done by running ***train_model.py***.
 If user wants, he can manually set/change predefined parameters of the model in the code.
 Also, user has to provide a training dataset, which will be used in model training.
 2) After model has been trained, user is able to do the tests.
-For these purposes, there are (git repository) few text dataset - scrapped Reuters articles.
+For these purposes, there are (git repository) few text datasets - scrapped Reuters articles.
 They are located at */data/external/texts*.
 3) So, user has to launch (run) ***test_environment.py***, where he will be requested to choose model, and then - to choose one of the options:
     1 - path,
     2 - direct input,